sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/08-create.md

 When we create a table,
 we can specify several kinds of constraints on its columns.
 For example,
-a better definition for the `Survey` table would be:
+a better definition for the `surveys` table would be:

 ~~~
-create table Survey(
+CREATE TABLE Survey(
     taken   integer not null, -- where reading taken
     person  text,             -- may not know who took it
     quant   real not null,    -- the quantity measured